suprabhasupi/blog/contents/posts/14-native-base-issue/14-native-base-issue.md

 ### next and go in Form don’t work (React Native and native-base) 😋

-When using native-base’s form to handle user’s username and password.
-When I press next or go from keyboard, it doesn’t move cursor to the next or doesn’t submit the inputs.
+<p><span class='first-letter'>W</span>hen using native-base’s form to handle user’s username and password.
+When I press next or go from keyboard, it doesn’t move cursor to the next or doesn’t submit the inputs.</p>

 I was getting error as: